cassaundra/col/README.md

 ## Specification

-- `col` sources are UTF-8 plain text.
+- Sources should be written in UTF-8 plain text.
 - There are a finite number of columns, defined by the source.
 Each has a finite instruction set and a memory stack of no official max capacity (depends on implementation).
 - Lines (separated by line feeds) represent columns, where the line index maps to the column index (e.g. first line is column \#0).
 - Values are unsigned 8-bit integers.
 If a program accepts user input, it's interpreted as UTF-8 and translated into an unsigned 8-bit integer.